emmajanedrews/base-template/_posts/2017-10-18-whats-the-worst-thing-a-realtor®-can-say-to-you.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: Sc44JBJ5rHU
+youtube_code: bW_7BOq_nYU
 ---

 {% include youtube.html %}

-What’s the worst thing you can hear from a Realtor&reg; that you hire?
-Maybe you think it’s something about how they have never sold a house before or how they promised you a price that wasn’t real.&nbsp;
+What’s the worst thing you can hear from a Realtor® that you hire?
+Maybe you think it’s something about how they have never sold a house before or how they promised you a price that wasn’t real.

-However, I think the worst possible thing you can hear from the professional agent you hire is, **“I really need this deal to happen.”**&nbsp;
+However, I think the worst possible thing you can hear from the professional agent you hire is, **“I really need this deal to happen.”**

 {% include pullquote.html %}